 Indirect Free Kick - A direct strike on goal is not permitted, meaning any shot must come from the second player to touch the ball after the kick is taken.

 A goal kick is awarded to the defending team when the ball goes out of the field of play by crossing, either on the ground or in the air, the goal line, without a goal being scored, having last been touched by the attacking team.

 A penalty kick is decided by the referee for offences taking place in the penalty and goal area.
 A nominated member of the team awarded the penalty is allowed a strike at goal from the penalty spot, with only the goalkeeper to beat.
 The goalkeeper must remain on his line until the ball has been kicked, and all other players must be outside the area behind the penalty spot.
 After he has taken the kick, he cannot strike the ball again without another player touching the ball.

 A throw-in is awarded when the whole ball crosses the touch line.
 It is delivered off the field of play with both hands and from behind and over the deliverer's head.
 Otherwise it is deemed to be a 'foul throw' and another throw-in is given to the opposition.
 One cannot score directly from a throw-in.

 A Corner kick is awarded once the whole ball crosses the goal line of the opposition, after last touching one of their players.
 Taken from the corner of whichever side the ball exited the field, in the prescribed quarter-circle space.
 Opponents must be 10 yards from the corner arc and the kicker cannot touch the ball a second time without contact from someone else beforehand.

 Equipments in Football

 Basic equipment is the team jersey, shorts, shin guards with socks and studded boots or trainers depending on the surface.
 The goalkeeper is also permitted gloves and a different coloured jersey for identification purposes.

-Rules of football are, thus, set to help players to play the game safely and with good spirit.
+Thus, the rules of football are set to help players to play the game safely and with good spirit.